diverse-project/tuxart/README.md

 # Welcome to TuxArt

-The first question you might ask if you are not familiar with Linux is what is Tux ?
+The first question you might ask if you are not familiar with Linux is what is Tux?
 Well basically [Tux](https://en.wikipedia.org/wiki/Tux_(mascot)) (link to the wiki) is a penguin and the official mascot of the Linux kernel.

 ## Context